Text Us

 The Importance of Self-Compassion in Changing Your Relationship with Food During Eating Disorder Recovery

-Recovering from an eating disorder is a journey that takes courage, strength, and patience.
-At Allium Counseling, we know that one of the most challenging parts of this process is learning to rebuild a positive, balanced relationship with food.
 This often means challenging longstanding beliefs, routines, and fears tied to the eating disorder—steps that can bring up feelings of guilt and self-criticism.
-During this stage of recovery, practicing self-compassion is crucial, helping individuals navigate through guilt and resistance while making progress toward healing.
+During this stage of recovery, practicing self-compassion is crucial, helping individuals navigate guilt and resistance while progressing toward healing.

-The Challenge of Changing Eating Behaviors
+The Unique Challenge of Changing Eating Behaviors and Our Proven Solution

-When you begin to adjust your eating patterns in recovery, you may face difficult emotions and thoughts, as the disorder often operates through rules and behaviors that have become a safety net.
 Adopting regular eating patterns, choosing foods you may have avoided, or increasing intake can feel like a betrayal of those “rules,” leading to guilt and self-doubt.
 This period, known as cognitive dissonance, is the tension between wanting to heal and feeling tethered to harmful beliefs the eating disorder has instilled.

-Coping Strategies Based on Self-Compassion
+Tested and Proven Coping Strategies Based on Self-Compassion

 Developing self-compassion can significantly ease the process of changing your relationship with food.
 Here are strategies to help you meet yourself with kindness, patience, and support.